South Dakota Right to Life Committee

 Mary grew up on a farm near Iroquois SD.
 She is a farm wife.
 She and her husband, Charlie, will celebrate 45 years of marriage in October this year.
 They have 7 children and 10 grandchildren.
 She works as the assistant cook at Sanborn Central School in Forestburg and they are members of St. Charles Catholic Church in Artesian.

-Dan Hargreaves and his wife Marlene farm in Stickney, SD.
-They have 4 grown children and 5 grandchildren.
-Dan has served on the SDRTL board since 2004.
-Dan believes that in the short time we are here on earth to prove where we will spend eternity, he must be totally committed to others, beginning with basic life itself.
+Dan and his wife, Marlene, farm in Stickney, SD.
+They have 3 grown children and 8 grandchildren.
+Dan has served on the SDRTL board since 2003.
+Dan believes that in the short time we are here on earth, it is to prove where we will spend eternity, we must be totally committed Jesus first and also to others, beginning with basic life itself.

 has always believed that we are created by God, and that life begins at conception.
 Experiencing the birth of his children made this belief very real.